musama-saleem/muhammadusamasaleem.github.io/_pages/about.md

   - about.html
 ---

-I am a PhD student in computer science at NYU working with Professor [Damon McCoy](http://damonmccoy.com).
+I am a BS student in computer science at Lahore University of Management Sciences (LUMS).
+My primary research interest is to measure privacy threats to network-based applications and solve these security and privacy-based challenges using machine learning.
-I am interested in cybercrime, natural language processing, machine learning, and teaching.

 <img src="/images/bhalerao.jpg" width="200">